 Making a Comeback

-A new focus in the 1990s on ability and promoting the Arabian as an all-around performer and family horse helped launch a resurgence for the breed.
-Because of this, Arabian owners enjoy participating in various equestrian sports today, from reining to dressage.
+A new focus in the 1990s on ability and promoting the Arabian as an all-around performer and family horse helped launch a resurgence for the breed after its rich history.
+Because of this, Arabian horse owners enjoy participating in various equestrian sports today, from reining to dressage.
 The breed particularly excels in endurance and trail riding.

 “Many people in the modern dressage world value Arabian blood to bring lightness and suppleness to their horses,” says Meyer.
 “Even working western disciplines appreciate the endurance that Arabians can add to their horses that must work long hours over rough terrain.
 And in distance riding events, the Arabian is king.
 All of the major distance events are dominated by Arabians.”